Runa (band)

 Runa is a Celtic music group.
 They combine the traditional music of Ireland and Scotland with modern music such as folk and jazz.
 The band members are based in Philadelphia, Nashville, and Chicago - they come from Ireland, USA and Canada.
-Their influences include Mary Black, The Chieftains, U2, Solas, Karen Casey, Loreena McKennitt, Wolfstone, Nickel Creek, Sarah McLaughlin, Enya, Moya Brennan, Kate Rusby, Dervish, Gerry O'Beirne, Clannad, Natalie MacMaster, and Amos Lee.
+Their influences include Mary Black, The Chieftains, U2, Solas, Karan Casey, Loreena McKennitt, Wolfstone, Nickel Creek, Sarah McLachlan, Enya, Moya Brennan, Kate Rusby, Dervish, Gerry O'Beirne, Clannad, Natalie MacMaster, and Amos Lee.

+History

+The band includes two husband and wife duos: vocalist Shannon Lambert-Ryan and guitarist Fionan de Barra; and Zach and Maggie White.
+The band celebrated their tenth anniversary in 2019.
+In 2020 they worked on a project inspired by the Native American gift to Ireland during the Irish Famine.